faktaoklimatu/web-en/collections/_infographics/policies/fit-for-55.md

 [^emission-co2]: Our World in Data: [CO<sub>2</sub> emissions by region](https://ourworldindata.org/co2-emissions#co2-emissions-by-region)

 [^eurobarometer]: [Eurobarometer 2021 ](https://climate.ec.europa.eu/system/files/2021-06/cz_climate_2021_en.pdf).
 The percentage of those who perceive climate change as a serious problem includes respondents who perceive it as a *very* or *somewhat* serious problem.
-Percentage agreeing with the statement includes respondents who *strongly* or *likely* agree with the statement.
+The percentage agreeing with the statement includes respondents who *strongly* or *likely* agree with the statement.